bvjones/bank/README.md

 ```

 <h4>Acceptance Criteria</h4>
-Given a client makes a deposit of 1000 on 10-01-2012 And a deposit of 2000 on 13-01-2012 And a withdrawal of 500 on 14-01-2012 When she prints her bank statement Then she would see
+Given a client makes a deposit of 1000 on 10-01-2012 And a deposit of 2000 on 13-01-2012 And a withdrawal of 500 on 14-01-2012 When she prints her bank statement Then she would see:
 ```
 date       || credit || debit   || balance
 14/01/2012 ||        || 500.00  || 2500.00
 13/01/2012 || 2000.00||         || 3000.00
 10/01/2012 || 1000.00||         || 1000.00
 ```

+<h4>Thoughts</h4>
+- Struggled with splitting responsibilities.
+- Decided having 4 classes, Bank, Transaction, Transaction History and Statement Printer.
+I decided on these as it would be correctly following the Single Responsibility Principle and would enable the code to be easily expanded.
+- Need to amend the tests to expect todays date rather than a hardcoded date that is currently in the statement_printer_spec.